icasdri/mpris2controller/README.md

 ### Multimedia keys

-To control the daemon via mutlimedia keys add keyboard shortcuts that bind your multimedia keys to the commands listed at the beginning of the Usage section.
+To control the daemon via mutlimedia keys, add keyboard shortcuts that bind your multimedia keys to the commands listed at the beginning of the Usage section.

 Detailed instructions for [GNOME](http://gnome.org), [i3](http://i3wm.org), and [XFCE](http://xfce.org) are provided below for convenience.
 For users of other Desktop Environments or Window Managers, follow your DE or WM's documentation for adding keyboard shortcuts.